rajeesing/cdc/README.md

 	[LastName] [nvarchar](50) NOT NULL,
 	[DesignationId] [int] NOT NULL,
 ```
-Now insert a row to Employee table
+Now insert a row to the Employee table
 ```
 INSERT INTO dbo.Employee VALUES('John','N.','Doe',1);
 INSERT INTO dbo.Employee VALUES('Sally','J.','Smith',1);